-Unique specialty equipment, systems, and structures required for the operation of a proposed process or activity outside of state funded PO&M facility support are the responsibility of the department to maintain and/or support via funding in coordination with Facilities.
-Examples include but are not limited to towers, process equipment, equipment enclosures or cages, UPSs, specialty filtration, sensing and warning systems, debris collection, and suppression.
+Unique specialty appliances, equipment, systems, and structures required for the operation of a proposed process or activity outside of state funded PO&M facility support are the responsibility of the department to maintain and/or support via funding in coordination with Facilities.
+Examples include but are not limited to towers, process equipment, equipment enclosures or cages, UPSs, specialty filtration, sensing and warning systems, debris collection, convenience ice and water dispensers and associated lines and filtration, and suppression.